 The Wanamaker Organ – What to Listen For

-Although the Wanamaker Organ is a wind instrument that produces sound from pipes, church organs are not its closest musical relatives, and this concert organ has more of a kinship with the symphony orchestra.
+Although the Wanamaker Organ is a wind instrument that produces music from pipes, church organs are not its closest musical relatives, and this concert organ has more of a kinship with the symphony orchestra.
 As a result, musicians often discuss this organ in terms usually reserved for the orchestra.
 Most of the Wanamaker Organ’s pipes, in fact, imitate various orchestra instruments.
-They range from clarinets, trumpets, trombones and tubas to flutes and a full department re-creating the lushness and sheen of dozens of string players.
+They range from clarinets, trumpets, trombones and tubas to flutes, plus a full department re-creating the lush sheen of dozens of string players.
 Organs do not have the flexibility or fluidity of symphony orchestras, but they do afford one player the ability to fully shape a performance to a degree not possible by a conductor.
-Symphonic organs like the Wanamaker Organ also possess a majesty and nobility of ensemble all their own, and can produce music at will without the need to assemble and rehearse 100 players.
+Symphonic organs like the Wanamaker Organ also possess a majesty and nobility of ensemble all their own, have a formidable bass, and can produce music at will without the need to assemble and rehearse 100 players.

 We invite you to enjoy the richness, delicacy, lushness, and effervescence—in infinite variety–flowing from the throats of 28,482 pipes.
 Come back often because the possibilities are limitless!